-- Students on the LLM have to complete 180 credits. - Part-time students are normally expected to take 90 credits each year of their programme but this may be varied by special permission. - Students can take the elective dissertation in Comparative and International Dispute Resolution (SOLM906) An additional dissertation (SOLM901) can be taken instead of taught modules by LLM students only with special permission from the LLM Programme Coordinator.
+- Students on the LLM have to complete 180 credits comprising of: - 90 credits compulsory modules - 30 credits minimum from the guided elective modules - 60 credits maximum from the free choice modules - Part-time students are normally expected to take 90 credits each year of their programme but this may be varied by special permission.

+An additional dissertation (SOLM901) can be taken instead of taught modules by LLM students only with special permission from the Programme Director.